FERPA for Students

 Yes, you have choices, and it is important that you carefully consider your decision:

 - By taking no action, you are choosing to authorize release of all your directory information from APU.

 - By filling out the appropriate form, you can determine which aspects of directory information you would like to release.

 Does all of this apply only to my academic records?

 No, FERPA applies to education records.
 Categories of education records areas include academic, financial, residential life, activities, disciplinary, etc.

 What should I do if I think FERPA is being violated?

 You are encouraged to discuss the matter with the individual or office responsible for the alleged violation.
 If that is not possible or is not comfortable for you, please contact your registrar’s office and ask for assistance.

 Whom may I contact if my questions are not answered here?

 Contact your registrar’s office.
-Questions related to undergraduate students may be directed to One Stop: Undergraduate Enrollment Services Center at (626) 815-2020 or email@example.com.
-Questions related to graduate and professional students may be directed to the Graduate and Professional Center at (626) 815-4570 or firstname.lastname@example.org.
+Questions related to undergraduate and graduate students may be directed to the Student Services Center at (626) 815-2020 or email@example.com.
 You may also visit ed.gov/ferpa/.